Courtyard, The Giant (“Der Riese” ), near Breslau

 Edward scoffed at his old friend’s use of code names like a child pretending to be a secret agent.
 No amount of shaming would make Edward regret his decision to leave on a new path.
 Edward only wished he had seen the letter sooner.

 There Edward stood for a moment, the letter in hand, as he began to feel an aching feeling in his temples.
 He began to hear whispers behind him, and as he turned, there was no one, but the whispers continued to guide him out of the lab and into the hallway outside.
-He looked left and right, but the voices guided him left down a corridor to a laboratory two doors down, his letter still in hand.
-Edward knocked on the door and waited a moment as a younger scientist approached the door, smiling before opening it.
+He looked left and right, but the voices guided him down a corridor to a laboratory two doors away, the letter still in hand.
+Edward knocked on the door and waited a moment as an older scientist approached, smiling before opening it.

-The young doctor outstretched his hand for a handshake, but the whispers guided Richtofen elsewhere, to the older scientist in the corner, viewing something through a microscope.
+The older doctor outstretched his hand for a handshake, but the whispers guided Richtofen elsewhere, to the younger scientist in the corner, viewing something through a microscope.
 Richtofen approached this scientist, who raised his head to meet Doctor Richtofen's gaze.
-Getting closer, the scientist raised his whole body revealing a name tag, 'Dr. Novák'.
+Getting closer, the scientist raised his whole body revealing a name tag, ‘Dr. Novák’.

-The two scientists stared at each other for a moment as the younger scientist backed away, returning to his work.
-Looking into his eyes, the voices in Richtofen's head grew louder before silencing.
+The two scientists stared at each other for a moment as the scientist who had opened the door backed away, returning to his work.
+As Edward looked into his eyes, the voices in his head grew louder before slowly silencing.

-Richtofen pushed the letter from Mr. P. into the scientist's chest, who took it in his hands to read it.
-Richtofen leaned in, stating with his hands making air quotes, "'Mr. P.' asked how I could abandon my obligation to the Order.
-Tell him and the others, 'Teddy was a liar.'”
+Richtofen pushed the letter from Mr. P. into the scientist’s chest, who took it in his hands to look over.
+Richtofen leaned in, stating with his hands making air quotes, “‘Mr. P.’ asked how I could abandon my obligation to the Order.
+Tell him and the others, ‘Teddy was a liar.’ ”

-The older scientist thought silently for a moment, placing the letter into his jacket pocket before asking, "How did you know-”
+The young scientist thought silently for a moment, placing the letter into his jacket pocket before asking, “How did you know I was-”

-Edward cut him off, walking out the door to the lab, saying, "Auf Wiedersehen, my friend.”
+Edward cut him off as he walked out the door, saying, “Auf Wiedersehen, Doctor.”